 It is the policy of Johnson & Johnson that all employees work in a clean, orderly and safe environment.
 In the interest of maintaining a safe and healthy workplace, the Company requires full compliance with applicable workplace safety and industrial hygiene standards as mandated by law.
 The policies that address safe and healthy workplaces include Employment and Labor Laws and Policies, Environment, Health & Safety Policy, and our Healthiest Workforce Statement.

 Non-Discrimination and Anti-Harassment

 We base employment decisions on merit, considering qualifications, skills and achievements.
-We do not tolerate discrimination or harassment, and our Harassment-Free Workplace Policy further outlines our expectations.
+We do not tolerate discrimination or harassment, and our Harassment- and Bullying-Free Workplace Policy further outlines our expectations.

 We are committed to protecting the privacy of those who entrust us with their personal information, including our customers, consumers, website visitors, employees, clinical research participants and all those who do business with us.
 Whenever possible, we explain how personal information can be corrected, updated or deleted.
 We keep personal information secure.
 Click here for our Privacy Statement.